 Just click that link to read my article.
 I address the crucial steps that make all the difference between remaining prisoner to past trauma or truly being free.

 Breaking the cycle of addiction and the deadly legacy of family tradition

 Look at most families with substance abuse issues, and you’ll see a legacy that gets passed down over and over.

 Show me someone who is an alcoholic and most likely you’ll see someone numbing the pain of growing up with an alcoholic father or mother.

 When a good female friend was a young child, her parents passed joints from one to another with her as the go-between.
 On other occasions, they had no power in the house or food in the fridge.

 All the money got spent on drugs and alcohol.

 While most of us are adept enough to recognize just how terrible those things are, we aren’t always adept at finding healthy ways to deal with those feelings if they happened to us.

-In my wife’s case, she didn’t realize just how troubling her childhood was until she became a parent.
+In her case, she didn’t realize just how troubling her childhood was until she became a parent.

 But even then it’s taken a lot of therapy and a lot of hard work and determination, on top of almost 4 years of sobriety.
 Thankfully though, all those things gave her the perspective and inner peace she’s craved her whole life.